-The objective of this project is to advance male-sterile facilitated recurrent selection populations that have been developed to combine genes for FHB resistance from multiple sources in soft winter wheat backgrounds adapted to the eastern U.S. In addition, this project will develop several pools of adapted breeding lines with genes for FHB resistance derived from multiples sources.
+The objective of this project was to advance male-sterile facilitated recurrent selection populations that have been developed to combine genes for FHB resistance from multiple sources in soft winter wheat backgrounds adapted to the eastern U.S. In addition, this project will develop populations of adapted breeding lines with genes for FHB resistance derived from multiple sources.